![]() 300 dpi JPEG |

 while!
 The remuneration is a key-note based, plain and clear bass sound :-) Folk tunes sound with their typical bass

 accompaniment very well too.
-If you don't comprehend the bass mechanism you should comission an accordion-maker with this task.
+If you don't comprehend bass mechanism you should comission an accordion-maker with this task.